 Why has phishing remained such a large threat for so long?
 Because it continues to work.
 Scammers evolve their methods as technology progresses.
-They use AI-based tactics and slam method to make targeted phishing more efficient, for example.
+They use AI-based tactics to make targeted phishing more efficient, for example.

 In May of 2021, phishing attacks increased by 281%.
 Then in June, they spiked another 284% higher.